EwoutH/urban-self-driving-effects/paper/paper.md

 Secondly, distinct time-of-day patterns were present, as shown in the figure below.

 ![inbound_outbound_traffic.png](img%2Fdata%2Finbound_outbound_traffic.png)
-_Fig A.x: Analysis of inbound/outbound traffic patterns.
+_Fig A.12: Analysis of inbound/outbound traffic patterns.
 Top: total traffic volume.
 Middle: absolute difference between inbound and outbound flows.
 Bottom: relative asymmetry ratio._

 Certain regions showed strong inbound or outbound flows during morning and evening peak hours.
 For example, the city center (Rotterdam Centrum) had a high volume of inbound traffic in the morning and outbound traffic in the evening, reflecting commuting patterns.
 The industrial harbor area (Botlek, Europoort, Maasvlakte and Vondelingenplaat) had a similar pattern, with especially the ratio of inbound to outbound traffic being high.
 Evening peak displays opposite outbound patterns, while off-peak hours have more balanced bi-directional flows.